thorasine/oranje/README.md

 ## Build

-You can can either use either Docker or the in-memory database profile.
-The site will run on http://localhost:8080
+You can choose between Docker or the in-memory database profile.
+The site operates on http://localhost:8080.

----

 ## With Docker
 The app requires a MySQL server which is included in the docker compose.